gpantalone/MLTeam28/README.md

 <p>
      <img src="https://github.com/gpantalone/MLTeam28/blob/master/Images/Linear Reg with drop.png" float="mid">
 </p>
-The RMSE we calculated without these three features turned out to be ok at 0.04820, and an R^2 of 0.530.
-Keep in mind that these features are normalized so on a larger scale we would like to get the RMSE to be a little smaller as even tiny shift in the value could mean being more accurate on the scale of millions of dollars.
+The RMSE we calculated without these three features turned out to be acceptable at 0.04820, and an R^2 of 0.530.
+Keep in mind that these features are normalized so on a larger scale we would like to get the RMSE to be even smaller as tiny shifts in the value could be important on our scale of millions of dollars.

-# 6
+# 6. Prediction with a Neural Network
+The second model we used was a neural network.
+We again used scikit learn to implement our model.
+Specifically, we used the MLPRegressor class to create a neural network.
+It consisted of 3 hidden layers, each with 13 neurons.
+We chose to select a neural network as we felt that the complexity of the problem would likely be handled well by a neural network.
+The results we received from the model when used with all features are shown below:

+Interestingly, the neural network did not perform better than the linear regression model discussed above.
+As can be seen, the 0.058 RMSE value of the neural network was just higher than the observed value from the linear regression model.
+When used with only the features recommended, the following results were received:

+Again, dropping the extra features did not have any significant impact on the RMSE which was surprising.
+The recorded RMSE was 0.057 with the featurese dropped.
 ## Movie Profit Analysis

 You can use the [editor on GitHub](https://github.com/gpantalone/MLTeam28/edit/master/README.md) to maintain and preview the content for your website in Markdown files.